 BLM Mustang Adoption Costs

 The cost to adopt a BLM mustang is very low.
-Mustangs can be adopted or purchased starting at $25.
-The standard adoption fee is $125 although, that fee can go higher if the horse is part of a competitive bid auction.
-If you aren’t picky about color at an adoption event, you should be able to adopt a mustang for $125.
-Likewise, if you can visit the corrals for an individual adoption appointment, you should be able to select the horse you like for $125 as well.
+Mustangs can be adopted or purchased starting at $25, although, that fee can go higher if the horse is part of a competitive bid auction.
+If you aren’t picky about color at an adoption event, you should be able to adopt a mustang for $25-125 depending on whether or not the horse has training.
+Likewise, if you can visit the corrals for an individual adoption appointment, you should be able to select the horse you like for $25 as well.

 The adoption fee is only the first part of the costs.
 You still have to feed them, pay for farrier and vet bills that come with normal horse ownership.
 We created an article on how to estimate those costs here: Can you afford to adopt a mustang?